 Aung San Suu Kyi Receives Honorary Degree from Trinity College Dublin

-Aung San Suu Kyi, one of the most renowned women democrats in the world, was conferred with an Honorary Degree from Trinity College Dublin on Monday June 18th last.
+Aung San Suu Kyi, one of the most renowned women democrats in the world, was conferred with an Honorary Degree from Trinity College Dublin on Monday June 18th last during her visit to Ireland.

 Despite being under house arrest for 15 years until her recent release in November 2011, Aung San Suu Kyi has been a tireless campaigner for freedom and democracy in Burma and the world.
 As one of the world’s most prominent political prisoners, she has inspired in people an awareness of the primacy of democratic government.
 Aung San Suu Kyi was awarded the Nobel Peace Prize in 1991 and has won many other international awards for her stance on human rights and democratic reform.
 She was elected to the Freedom of the City of Dublin in 1999 but was unable to travel to Ireland to accept the award.